juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 [Nouveau NV137](https://nouveau.freedesktop.org/CodeNames.html#nv110familymaxwell) driver: all AppImage have icons on [20.04.4 LTS](https://archive.org/details/pearOS_Monterey_64bit-12-beta-2021.07.01) </br>
 [Nouveau NV126](https://nouveau.freedesktop.org/CodeNames.html#nv110familymaxwell) driver: 50% AppImage Do Not have Icons on [20.04.4 LTS](https://archive.org/details/pearOS_Monterey_64bit-12-beta-2021.07.01) with the same Nautilus file manager. </br>

-doing tests on the same 20.04.4 LTS, just swapping the GPU,  </br>
+doing tests on the same 20.04.4 LTS, just swapping GPU,  </br>
 is Not a proper test, because previous test with NV137 detects some appimage icons, and stores icon in cache, </br>
 become visible with NV126 drivers, but eventually after a few changes in the folder and reboot, icons become missing again. </br>
+to delete  Thumbnails  some recommend: [BleachBit](https://www.bleachbit.org/download/linux).[src](https://github.com/bleachbit/bleachbit/releases).[running](https://docs.bleachbit.org/dev/running-from-source-code.html) </br>

 from a developer POV: </br>
 a way of fixing this </br>